30 Best Sustainable Menswear Brands

 Private White VC

 In the past, Manchester was a thriving hub of clothing manufacturing in the UK.
-Over time that has almost disappeared with dramatic effects to livelihoods and communities.
+Over time that has almost disappeared with dramatic effects on livelihoods and communities.
 Private White VC want to do what they can to revive that industry in their hometown.

 Named after Private Jack White, who won the V.C.
 (Victoria Cross) in World War 1, the company since 2007 is now back in the hands of his family.

-For Octobre Editions it is about creating a sustainable menswear wardrobe inspired by Paris.
+For Octobre Editions it is all about creating a sustainable menswear wardrobe inspired by Paris.
 Their pieces are composed to be worn easily and revisited season after season

 They follow a lean production model which reduces any potentially wasted overstock and the ability to offer fair accessible prices all year round.

 If you shop with them on the 21st of every month, they give 10% of profits to projects that provide access to education, culture & equal opportunities to children around the world.

 For a company that has been making clothing and accessories in England since 1796, they have seen their fair share of fashions come and go.
 Although they understand that by being a producer of clothing they cannot truly call themselves a sustainable menswear brand, they work hard to reduce their impact on the environment.

 Peregrine aims to use the best, sustainable materials to manufacture its products in England using heritage techniques.
 This, alongside their direct-to-consumer model and long-lasting design process, enables them to be as sustainable as possible.

 Foret Studios wants you to go offline and enjoy your surroundings.
 The Danish friends behind the brand were inspired by their childhood adventures and wanted to provide slow goods for that whimsical journey.